delavegar25/shopify/README.md

 Covered the user stories of the merchant.

 The user stories:
-1. Click on the shopify icon on the top bar and you will be redirected to the landing page.
+-When you click on the shopify icon on the top bar and you will be redirected to the landing page.

-2. Click on the notification bell it sends an alert message.
+-The notification bell that sends an alert message.

-3. Click on the name of the store Davii collections, a list of menu items popup and you are redirected to the admin link.
+-The name of the store (Davii collections) DC, a list of menu items popup when you click on it and you are redirected to the admin link.

-4. Click on select plan.
+-The select plan section.

-5. Click on the arrow up icon.
+-The arrow up and down icon at the select plan section.

-6. Click on the circle checkbox it marks the steps completed.
+-The circle checkbox section.